 The Foundation’s Chairperson is Natasha Stott Despoja, who was brought to task by Greg Canning in late 2013 for the use of biased and misleading statistics regarding domestic violence.
 [See Footnote 1]

 Anyway, scrolling down the Foundation’s page I quickly came upon posts by people complaining about some of the comments contributed to the article mentioned above.
 The comments in question identified substantial omissions and misrepresentations in the way that the issue of domestic violence had been portrayed.

 White knight ‘Mike’ bemoaned the fact that men were “nit-picking” the stats about the victimisation of men.
-Hmm, alerting the public to the fact that 50% of the victims and perpetrators of DV are being ignored … yes, how petty of us.
+Hmm, alerting the public to the fact that a large slab of the victims and perpetrators of DV are being ignored … yes, how petty of us.
 A spokesperson for the Foundation subsequently commented: “Yes it’s pretty upsetting but let’s hope this kind of resistance is a sign a raw nerve has been struck and that once these men get over the shock they will reach some kind of realisation.”

 And then a few days later (6 August 2014) the following exchange took place:

 Denise H – What about domestic violence against men.
 It happens, it’s very real.

 Kirstina B – ‘Denise’ is a guy, obviously.